Happy post Australia Day.

 5. Healthtech Loop+ raises $3m

-Digital therapeutic, loop+ has raised $3 million, led by Yamaha Motor Ventures Laboratory Silicon Valley (YMVSV) in its first Australian investment.
+Digital therapeutic startup loop+ has raised $3 million, led by Yamaha Motor Ventures Laboratory Silicon Valley (YMVSV) in its first Australian investment.
 The Yamaha investment arm’s principal, Rebecca Woodcock, will join the board as part of the deal.

-Giant Leap Fund, Eleanor Venture, local angel investors from Australian Impact Investments, the the NSW iCare Foundation were also part of the raise.
+Giant Leap Fund, Eleanor Venture, local angel investors from Australian Impact Investments, and the NSW iCare Foundation were also part of the raise.

 The funds will go towards installing the loop+ health tracker in 1,000 wheelchairs and ramp-up pilots with hospitals in the USA.